 - Mayo Clinic

 - National Institute of Neurological Disorders and Strokes

 Another way to find clinical trials is by talking to friends, colleagues, or family.
 You may very well know someone that has participated in a clinical trial or knows someone who has.

 As you search for information on clinical trials, stay in communication with your doctor about the process.
-You can start by asking your doctor what he/she thinks is the best way to engage in a clinical trial.
-Your doctor not only has a good medical understanding of your condition but is also familiar with how your condition has progressed since your diagnosis.
+You can start by asking your doctor what he or she thinks is the best way to participate in a clinical trial, if recommended.
+Your doctor not only has a medical understanding of your condition but is also familiar with how your condition has progressed since your diagnosis.

 SiteRx can help you!

 Working with your doctor, SiteRx can help match you to a clinical trial looking to enroll participants.
 Your doctor can use SiteRx's easy sign-up process to get started.
 Your doctor does not need to be a Principal Investigator, as some doctors presume.
-While participating in the referral process, your doctor can access new clinical research opportunities and get reimbursed for the time spent referring you and other patients.
+SiteRx can assist your doctor in recommending clinical research opportunities to you (and others).

-SiteRx takes care of all the administrative and recruitment tasks and matches you to a clinical trial looking to enroll patients.
-Studies show that one of the most significant barriers to patients participating in clinical trials is doctors not having enough time to refer patients.
-SiteRx provides an excellent opportunity to break down these barriers by actually matching patients to clinical trials suited to your particular condition.
+SiteRx’s technology will assist your doctor in certain administrative tasks and will help your doctor effectively match you to a clinical trial looking to enroll patients.
+Studies show that one of the most significant barriers to patients participating in clinical trials is doctors not having enough time to recommend options for patients.
+SiteRx provides an excellent opportunity to break down these barriers by assisting doctors in matching patients to clinical trials suited to your particular condition.